Getting sales on Shopify can be as simple as sharing a post on Facebook, or as complicated as running an Instagram ad campaign.

 To understand how to get sales on Shopify, we need to first understand the reasons why those sales are not happening in the first place.

-Common reasons for a lack of sales include the following:
+Common reasons for a lack of sales include:

 Do these issues resonate with you?
 Even a single reason from this list is enough to hurt your Shopify store’s performance.